Best places to live in Portugal for US expats (2026): cities, costs, taxes

 Portugal tax residency

-You are considered a Portuguese tax resident if you spend 183+ days in any 12–month period or maintain a habitual residence there.
-Once you are a resident, you need to get a NIF and report worldwide income, including income earned in Portugal.
-Make sure to plan your travel and paperwork so you do not become a resident before you are ready.
+You are considered a Portuguese tax resident if you spend more than 183 days in any 12-month period or maintain a habitual residence there.
+Once you are a resident, you need to get a NIF – Número de Identificação Fiscal – and report worldwide income to the Portuguese tax authority, including income earned in Portugal.

 Incentive regimes